 *This storm water management practice is against Bellevue Ordinance 368-28.

 Infilitration: Groundwater that enters the sanitary sewer system through holes, breaks, joint failures, connection failures, and other failures.

 Infiltration Video (This video shows groundwater entering the sanitary sewer around the lateral pipe.)

 - Repairing and replacing defective sanitary pipes

-- Working to improve the system by cooperating with the Green Bay Metropolitan Sewerage District, which is responsible for the waste water treatment
+- Working to improve the system by cooperating with the NEW WATER (Formerly the Green Bay Metropolitan Sewerage District), which is responsible for the waste water treatment

 *To help us prevent blockages, please do not flush or pour down the drain: fats, oils, or greases.

 Fats, oils, and greases (FOG) can cause blockages in our sanitary sewer system.
 Help us limit this by:

 - Never pouring grease or putting food waste down the drain or toilet.

 - Pouring leftover cooking oil and grease into a can and putting it in the trash.